localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

  There are other variables as well.
 For example, building materials and finishes on southern and western exposures will often weather faster than those on northern or eastern exposures.
 Horizontal surfaces facing skyward usually require greater maintenance than vertical ones; in regions with moderate or heavy rainfall, wood and other materials in prolonged shadow are subject to more rapid decay.

 Maintenance costs can be controlled, in part, through careful planning, identification of the amount of labor required, and thoughtful scheduling of work.
 Maintenance schedules should take into account daily and seasonal activities of the property in order to maximize the uninterrupted time necessary to complete the work.

 Institutions generally need to budget annually between 2 and 4 percent of the replacement value of the building to underwrite the expense of full building maintenance.
 Use of trained volunteers to undertake maintenance can help reduce costs.

 ## Inspecting building exteriors

 Exterior inspections usually proceed from the roof down to the foundation, working on one elevation at a time, moving around the building in a consistent direction.
 On the interior, the attic, inside surfaces of exterior walls, and crawlspaces or basements should be examined for signs of potential or existing problems with the building envelope.

-The **inspection frequency table** lists suggested inspection frequencies for major features associated with the building's exterior, based on a temperate four-season climate and moderate levels of annual rainfall.
+The **inspection frequency table** suggests inspection frequencies for major features associated with the building's exterior, based on a temperate four-season climate and moderate levels of annual rainfall.

 For areas of different climate conditions and rainfall, such as in the more arid southwest, the nature of building decay and frequency of inspections will vary.
 For buildings with certain inherent conditions, heavy use patterns, or locations with more extreme weather conditions, the frequency of inspections should be altered accordingly.